Jewish center bomb threats: What the callers said

 “The answers provided were nothing specific.
 Nothing to tell us they knew anything about our location,” the employee said.

-In Los Angeles, Brian Greene, executive director of the Westside Jewish Community Center, said the caller’s voice was distorted.
-It sounded like a female but it may not have been.
+In Los Angeles, Brian Greene, executive director of the Westside Jewish Community Center, said the caller’s voice was “mechanical” and distorted.
+It sounded like a woman but it may not have been, he said.

 The caller said there was a bomb in the building and they had an hour to get out.
 The caller was asked the location of the bomb, Greene said.